igottogetoff/test/readme.txt

 Learn git
 Git is free software under the GPL.
-Git is a distributed version control system.
+Git is a distributed version control system....